dwachenschwanz/modern_huashan/README.md

 ### Data Structure

-The Data Structure screen loads included and excluded components, supports component configuration and ordering, previews table outputs, and saves with a commit message.
+The Data Structure screen loads included and excluded inputs and outputs, supports field editing and include/remove workflows, previews table inputs, and saves changes with a commit message.
+Project and platform Data Structures share the same editor modules.

+The Table Inputs tab combines two backend datasets:

+- The right-side **Table Inputs** list is authoritative from included `GetDataStructure` inputs whose `Type` is `TABLE`.
+- The left-side **Choose From** list contains potential table inputs whose cell links are not currently included.
+- Potential-table records enrich included rows with HTML or image preview metadata when the backend provides it.
+An included table remains visible even when it is absent from the potential-table response.

+Adding or removing a table moves it between these lists immediately and marks the Data Structure as changed.
+Input, table-input, and output behavior lives in separate modules under `src/views/dataStructure/`; the route module owns API loading, save state, and navigation protection.

 ### App Structure